Lharive/Orbitplotter-Inluri/README.md

 [More elaboration TBD]

-Note that: I am not used to GitHub and so a lot of the procedure, protocol, standards, meta, and so on are things I am unaware of.
+Note that: I am new to GitHub and so a lot of the procedure, protocol, standards, meta, and so on are things I am unaware of.
 So this might look strange for quite some time.
+I will hopefully learn as I go.